 Campus Store and Info Centre

-“Wayne’s World” as it’s affectionately known, is the go-to place for students to buy just about anything and to get answers to just about every question they may have.
-Although its physical location (A-101) is temporarily closed, its helpful staff are available every weekday to chat with students via MIO or Teams.
+The Campus Store (C-102), or “Wayne’s World” as it’s affectionately known, is the go-to place for students to buy just about anything and to get answers to just about every question they may have.
+Staff provide information and support for student clubs and activities, international students, housing and employment, safety and student conduct.

 Counselling and Health

-Enrolment Services is the place where prospective, current and past students can get information on admissions, scheduling, registration, student records, graduation and more.
-Here are answers to frequently asked questions:
+Enrolment Services is where prospective, current and past students can get information on admissions, class schedules and registration, student records, graduation and more.
+Here are answers to frequently asked questions on various Enrolment Services topics:

-How do I get a transcript, letter of attendance or other form?
+How can I get a transcript or letter of attendance?

-Transcripts, letters of attendance and other official forms can be ordered easily via Omnivox, under “Document Request.”
+Transcripts and letters of attendance can be ordered easily via Omnivox, under “Document Request.”
 At this time, only unofficial (electronic) transcripts and letters of attendance are available.
 They are produced in PDF and emailed by Enrolment Services staff to other academic institutions, free of charge.
-You can also see your grades and your unofficial transcript by clicking on “Final Grades.”
+You can also see your grades and your unofficial transcript under “Final Grades.”

 How do I pick up my diploma?